-Having a form on your website is an unchallenged status quo.
-Be it an online contact form or online registration form, you likely use it to capture personal information and other data of potential customers.
+Having a form on your website is an unchallenged status quo of marketing and sales efforts.
+Be it an online contact form or online registration form, you likely use it to capture personal information and other data of visitors or potential customers.
 However, the form conversion rate doesn’t seem to justify their uncontested popularity.

 If you are here, you are probably wondering: How can I make it better and improve my form conversion rate?